Support making RiG more international!

 The Academies’ Programme

-It currently involves 128 projects with more than 188 working groups.
+At present it involves 125 projects with more than 188 working groups.
 The projects include dictionaries and editions in the humanities, long-term studies at the interface between the natural sciences and humanities as well as foundational research projects in social sciences and cultural studies.

 Once a year the academies affiliated in the Union organise the so-called Academies’ Day, where they present their research to the public at large.